jerrykuru/NeighborhoodMapProject/README.md

 ## Config
 Under the app folder, the require.config.js , register all the dependency to be loaded
 ## Components
-In the app folder, all the knockouts components are registered , there are four components
+In the app folder, all the knockouts components are registered , there are three components

  *  **location-google-map** - This component manages all google map related functions